sensedeep/onetable-migrate/README.md

 The `version` should be a [SemVer](https://semver.org/) compatible version.
 The `up` and `down` functions receive the OneTable Table instance via the `db` parameter.
 The `migrate` parameter is the Migrate instance.
 You can access the parameters provided to onetable-migrate via `migrate.params`.

+Each migration must reference the `Schema` that applies to that version of the database.
+The Migrate library saves the current schema to the database so that tooling and always understand the stored data.
+The migration must specify a `version` property.

 ## Latest Migration

 You can create a special `latest` migration that is used for the `migrate reset` command which is is a quick way to get a development database up to the current version.
 For the `latest` migration, the version field should be set to `latest`.